AlgoTradingHub/theplatform-book/source/verbs/search/search.md

 # Diadic ? (search)

-Searches for the first occurance of it's right argument in the left one.
+Searches for the first occurance of its right argument in the left one.
 Returns position index as a number or null if not found.

 **Syntax:** ```x?y; ?[x;y]```